AllyncID/AllyncID/README.md

 ## Contact

-You can find me through the platforms below.
-For projects, collaborations, or anything related to development and creative work, these are the best places to reach me.
+For projects, collaborations, or development-related work, these are the best places to reach me.

 <p>
   <a href="https://github.com/AllyncID">